 When renting a home or apartment, it’s also important to consider .
 This will protect your family, belongings, and finances from unforeseen events and liability.
 While renters’ insurance is optional, many landlords require it as part of your lease agreement.
 Get more information about renting a home: Renting in Canada: What Newcomers Need to Know

 In comparison to Canada’s largest cities, Vancouver and Toronto, the KW region offers more affordable housing.

 To buy a home, contact a realtor in the area, who will guide you through the home-buying process.
 Find out more about buying your first home in Canada: First Time Home Buyer: Newcomer Tips

 Driving in Kitchener-Waterloo

-Kitchener-Waterloo is conveniently located close to highway 401, providing quick assess to other major cities in the region.
+Kitchener-Waterloo is conveniently located close to Highway 401, providing quick access to other major cities in the region.
 Highways 7 and 8 also pass through the area.
 It is common for residents to commute in and out of the city for work.

 Drivers must have a valid Ontario driver’s licence.
 You must be at least 16 to drive and pass the graduated licensing system to get a full G licence.
 You require a Class A or D licence to operate commercial vehicles.

 The Grand River Transit system operates a bus and light rail system within the KW region.
 For maps, routes, and schedules, click here.